Longestboi/Longestboi.github.io/content/boards/index.md

 ### 5. Demonstrate development skills using multiple programming languages, development environments, and platforms, including advanced and/or experimental topics in game programming.

-{{< boards-section "tfttar" "Tales From Teren: The Approaching Rot" "/games/tfttar" "./TFTTAR.webp" "Web-based visual novel that needed to run on desktop and mobile browsers." >}}
+{{< boards-section "tfttar" "Tales From Teren: The Approaching Rot" "/games/tfttar" "./TFTTAR.webp" "TFTTAR is a web-based visual novel that needs to run on desktop and mobile browsers and uses the ChoiceScript framework.
+ChoiceScript uses its own interpreted language that is very restrictive because non-programmers are the intended target.
+Due to these restrictions, I had to use JavaScript to implement some features the designers required; this included making custom BBCode tags and hacking the framework to allow for a button that takes you to a codex at any point in the game." >}}

-{{< boards-section "pytris" "Pytris" "/games/pytris" "./Pytris.webp" "One of the more complex engines I’ve written in Python due to a lack of time constraints.
-Contains things like Godot-like signals, GUI objects, global data, and high framerates for an interpreted language." >}}
+{{< boards-section "pytris" "Pytris" "/games/pytris" "./Pytris.webp" "Pytris contains one of the more complex engines I’ve written in Python.
+It has Godot-like signals, GUI objects, global data, and high framerates for an interpreted language." >}}

-{{< boards-section "peggle" "Peggle Clone" "/games/peggle-clone" "./Peggle.webp" "I've built this Peggle clone with independence in mind.
-No object has a direct dependence on another object.
-I've made everything in this project independent by leveraging a few of Godot's features.
-All pegs in any scene add themself to a group when they get instantiated.
-When the main game script gets instantiated, it grabs the group the pegs added themself to and operates on the pegs accordingly." >}}
+{{< boards-section "peggle" "Peggle Clone" "/games/peggle-clone" "./Peggle.webp" "I've built my Peggle clone project in Godot 4.2, which is slowly gaining more support in the games industry.
+The game uses Godot's features like groups, signals, Autoloads, etc, to make every scene portable.
+Godot allows you to use multiple languages, but for simplicity, I used GDscript, an interpreted language endemic to Godot.
+Wherever possible, I've specified the type of any variable; this allows the game to run slightly faster, as Godot doesn't have to interpret what the type may be." >}}

 {{< dots >}}